 1. Introduction

-If you only read the headlines, you’d think all students were 18-years-old, leaving home, drinking beer and doing full-time degrees.
-Yet 40% of those who go into higher education are studying part-time, aged 18 to over 100.
-I suspect there’s a huge variety in the choice of tipple too.
+If you only read the headlines you’d think all students were 18 years old, leaving home, drinking beer and doing full-time degrees.
+Yet around a third of those who go into higher education are studying part-time, aged 18 to over 100.
+I suspect there’s a huge variety in their choice of tipple too.

 2. The basic facts